ShaimaaIbrahim/ShowArticles/README.md

 "."
 Lifecycles - Create a UI that automatically responds to lifecycle events.

-.LiveData - Build data objects that notify views when the underlying database changes.
+*.
+LiveData - Build data objects that notify views when the underlying database changes.

 .SafeArgs for navigating and passing data between fragments.